kubernetes/website/content/en/docs/concepts/storage/persistent-volumes.md

 You can only resize volumes containing a file system if the file system is XFS, Ext3, or Ext4.

 When a volume contains a file system, the file system is only resized when a new Pod is using the `PersistentVolumeClaim` in ReadWrite mode.
-File System expansion is either done when Pod is starting up or is done when Pod is running and underlying file system supports online expansion.
+File system expansion is either done when Pod is starting up or is done when Pod is running and underlying file system supports online expansion.

 FlexVolumes allow resize if the driver is set with the `RequiresFSResize` capability to true.